 Have you ever wondered how people make money blogging?
 What strategies they use and where does their income actually come from?
 This is a tell-all post about how I made my first $10,000 blogging, and I’m holding nothing back.

 Before you start reading this post, you might be interested in my previous income reports that take you step-by-step through my journey of monetizing my new blog:

-A big reason why I decided to do these income reports and add my own spin on it, is because I am obsessed with reading them when other bloggers do it, and they always inspire me and show me opportunities to monetize my blog that I fail to consider sometimes.
+A big reason why I decided to do these income reports and add my own spin on it, is because I am obsessed with reading them when other bloggers do it (I love Pat Flynn’s income reports for example), and they always inspire me and show me opportunities to monetise my blog that I fail to consider sometimes.

 And that’s what I hope my income reports do for you: show you that, YES, it’s totally possible to make money blogging and more than that, show you a few concrete ways to do it!